Thursday, 9 July 2015

 The dinner proper began with a shared plate of crudités – all the summer favourites such as beetroot, grated carrot, tomatoes, green beans, and red onion.
 This was a good start.

 After that we hit the protein.
-I had onglet with eschallots and fennel, while Keith had the full mixed grill – steak, pork, sausages and a even section of andouillette, his most hated and feared food.
+I had onglet with eschallots and fennel, while Keith had the full mixed grill – steak, pork, sausages and a even section of andouillette, his most loathed and feared food.